civisanalytics/civis-python/docs/source/parallel.rst

 fail. ``joblib`` will transport the first exception from a remote job and raise it in the parent process so that you can debug.

-If your remote jobs are failing because of network problems (e.g. occasional 500 errors), you can make your parallel call more likely to succeed by using a ``max_job_retries`` value above 0 when creating your backend factory.
+If your remote jobs are failing because of network problems (e.g., occasional 500 errors), you can make your parallel call more likely to succeed by using a ``max_job_retries`` value above 0 when creating your backend factory.
 This will automatically retry a job (potentially more than once) before giving